Holistic Health Talk

 The other important point to keep in mind is this, the diet that you are forced to eat with a Candida problem is really the diet you were supposed to eat in the first place.
 The human body is not genetically designed to eat sugar, grains, legumes, potatoes, etc. These foods disrupt neurotransmittters, blood sugar, insulin, metabolism and the GI tract, all of which leads to poor mental and physical health.
 When you eat a Candida diet, which is basically a slightly modified version of the Paleolithic diet, then you are eating the foods that are healthiest for you all around and won’t lead to other degenerative health conditions like type 2 diabetes, cancer, obesity and more.

 In regard to constipation, it can be caused by a variety of issues.
-Hypothyroidism, adrenal disorders, poor diet, candida overgrowth, lack of sufficient water intake, bacteria overgrowth and nutritional deficiencies can all play a role.
+Hypothyroidism, adrenal disorders, poor diet, candida overgrowth, lack of sufficient water intake, bacterial overgrowth and nutritional deficiencies can all play a role.
 A deficiency in magnesium is a common root factor.
 I have found that supplementing my diet with buffered Vitamin C powder keeps my bowels running efficiently.
 You can read more on this what causes constipation page for more in depth info on this issue.

 Best Regards